box/developer.box.com/guides/box-ai/index.md

 integration, or the ability to generate content like you can in Notes, right in your product’s content editor.

-The API is built with ease of use in mind.
-Call the API, provide your document(s) or content, and provide your prompt.

 ## Capabilities

 The API provides a number of capabilities designed to help you build LLM into